lnaegele/PSwag/README.md

-# PSwag - easily enhance your PHP code with Swagger
+# PSwag - code-first REST API and Swagger generation for PHP

 Easily create a REST API for your PHP functions - same way as you might know from ABP framework's application services - without the need to juggle with Requests and Responses anymore.
 All you need to do is providing proper type definitions for method parameters and return types of your endpoint functions.